The heaviness and humidity in the air hangs like thick jello pudding, dripping off your skin, sticky, and uncomfortable.

 For some inexplicable reason, in my mind my parents did not age beyond their 50’s.
 This may have been the little cocoon that I allowed my sheltered little self to reside in.

-This was the acceptable age that I allowed them to be.
+This was the acceptable age that I wanted them to be.
+This felt safe.
 I was content for them to be this age… not in their 80’s… not continuing to grow older so that I would some day be without them…

 This quote comes from a comedian that my Dad really enjoyed.
 (Taken from “Bob,” of the “ Bob Newhart Show.”)